 A Message from the Director

-Welcome to the Smithsonian Migratory Bird Center, your virtual gateway to the groundbreaking research conducted by our staff, post docs and students.
+Welcome to the Smithsonian Migratory Bird Center (SMBC), your virtual gateway to the groundbreaking research conducted by our staff, post docs and students.

-I'm excited for the year ahead.
-We face some extreme challenges in bird science and conservation, but I firmly believe the scientific advances from SMBC and our talented colleagues are helping tackle these issues head on.
+We face some extreme challenges in bird science and conservation, but I firmly believe the scientific advances from SMBC and the talented colleagues we work with are helping to tackle these issues head on.

-In 2016, we will deploy the latest technologies to track species like Golden and Mountain plovers as they traverse the globe, and wire-tailed manakins as they display on tropical leks in Ecuador's lowlands.
+In the coming years, we will continue to deploy the latest technologies to track species like long-billed curlews, Connecticut warblers, common nighthawks and mountain plovers as they traverse the globe, and wire-tailed manakins as they display on tropical leks in Ecuador's lowlands.

-We will build complex population models to better understand why familiar species like the wood thrush are declining, and then work to apply that information on the ground to save species.
+We will build complex population models to better understand why familiar species like the wood thrush and species like it are declining, and then work to apply that information on the ground to save species.

 We will continue to protect tropical habitat by promoting Bird Friendly Coffee.